bobril/bbcore/README.md

 # Package.json - bobril section features

-## Define global contants and process.env
+## Define global constants and process.env

 global constants are defined using "defines" object.
 If `DEBUG` is not defined is it automatically defined as `DEBUG` build-in constant which is true in interactive, test modes and fast build mode.
 First are expanded all `defines`, than result of this expansion is input to `envs` expansion.
 In `envs` you define replacement for `process.env` object.
 If `NODE_ENV` is not defined is it automatically defined like in example below.